 Read more about our PDCs HERE

-Special guest teacher joining the team this course: Great Carroll
+Special guest teachers joining the team this course: Great Carroll and John Button

 Greta Carroll has been working with displaced populations in various capacities for the last decade.
 Moving recently into Permaculture education, she brings experience from development and humanitarian work in Nepal, Papua New Guinea, Jordan, Iraq, Turkey, the Solomon Islands, Malaysia and Australia.